The Prophet & The King: A Story About Effective Confrontation

 After all, the odds of you coming away from that confrontation unscathed—or even alive—are pretty slim.

 Yet, that’s essentially the mission a Hebrew prophet named Nathan accepted about 3,000 years ago.
-And his story gives us insight into how we, as entrepreneurs, can more effectively confront people today—including those who hold power over us—in a way that impacts and influences their behavior.
+And his story gives us insight into how we, as entrepreneurs, can become more effective and persuasive communicators.

 The prophet’s primary job in Ancient Israel was to be God’s mouthpiece, delivering his message to the people and the king.
 And when the audience didn’t like what they were hearing, they often took out their displeasure on the prophet, sometimes through bodily harm.
 So, you can imagine the danger prophets faced when delivering bad news to the king—it didn’t usually end well for them.